mkoskim/games/README.md

 Game projects with common engine
 ================================

-<strike>Reinventing</strike> Reconstructing the wheel - it is a way to learn how
+~~Reinventing~~ Reconstructing the wheel - it is a way to learn how things work.
-things work.

 ---